laasya2005/Data-Structures-/README.md

   unordered: unordered map, unordered set

-##  2. Iterators:
+##  2. Iterators: vector, pair, maps (ordered map, unordered map, Multimaps), Sets
-  Iterators are Similar to pointers and Iterators point to memory address of containers
+  Iterators are Similar to pointers and Iterators point to memory address of containers, Iterators are used to access value of container

-                  vector <int> :: iterator it;
+                  vector <int> :: iterator it; // iterator pointing to a vector

+                  vector < pair <int,int> > :: iterator it; // iterator pointing to a vector

+                  map <int,string> m; // ordered map, stores Key: Value, where order of key matters

+                  unordered_map <int,string> m; // unodered map, where keys are in unsorted order

+                  multimap <int, int> m; // Multimaps, where duplication of keys are allowed

+                  set <string> s; // stores key, SET stores the unique elements in sorted order

+     ##### Nesting in STL : Maps and sets

+                 map < pair<int,int> , int > m; // where pair is key and int is value

+                 map < set<int>, int > m; // where set is key and int is value

   -----------------------------------------------------------------------------------------------
   1. Pair - combination of two different type of datatypes